emlid/emlid-docs/docs/reach/common/reachview/correction-input.md

 Serial port connection is available through several hardware connection options.
 All of them support following baud rates: 4800, 9600, 14400, 19200, 28800, 38400, 56000, 57600, 115200, 128000, 153600, 230400, 256000, 460800, 921600.

 #### UART
-Corresponds to TTL UART on Reach module or to RS232 port on Reach RS/RS+ extension connector.
+Corresponds to TTL UART on Reach and Reach M+ modules or to RS232 port on Reach RS/RS+ and Reach RS2 extension connector.
 Common way to connect radio or another device providing correction.

 #### USB-to-PC
 When connected over USB to a PC Reach will show up as several devices, one of them will be a serial port.
 You can use this serial port to send corrections to the device.